Language & Terminology

 ‘Intersex status’ is a protected attribute under the Act.
 Under the Act ‘intersex status’ means the status of having physical, hormonal or genetic features that are:

 - a combination of female and male, or

-- The term ‘intersex’ does not describe a person’s gender identity (man, woman, neither or both).
-A person born with a variation in sex characteristics may identify as a man, woman, neither or both.
+The term ‘intersex’ does not describe a person’s gender identity (man, woman, neither or both).
+A person with an intersex variation may identify as a man, woman, neither or both.

 ‘LGBTQI’ (or variations of it) is an acronym for lesbian, gay, bisexual, transgender, queer/questioning and intersex.
 It is used to refer collectively to these communities.
 The ‘LGB’ refers to sexuality/sexual identity; the ‘T’ refers to gender identity; and the ‘I’ refers to people who have an intersex variation.
 ‘Q’ can refer to either gender identity or sexuality.